Accident Insurance Benefit Calculator

 Mini-game: Claim Review Rush

-This optional mini-game turns the calculator into a fast pattern-recognition challenge.
+This optional mini-game turns the accident insurance calculator into a fast filing-and-review drill.
 Each moving claim file shows a base amount, a state factor, and the target payout band.
 Your job is to reverse the math and stamp the correct severity level when the file enters the green review zone.
 It is a quick way to internalize the multiplier bands: low is 1.2ร to 2.0ร, medium is 2.0ร to 4.0ร, high is 4.0ร to 8.0ร, and extreme is 8.0ร to 15.0ร before the state factor is applied.

-This calculator provides a rough estimate only.
+This accident insurance benefit calculator gives you a rough planning range.
 It is most useful when you want a quick sense of scale, a way to compare several accident scenarios, or a planning band to discuss with a professional.
 It is less useful when you need exact policy language, a guaranteed schedule payout, or a binding claim forecast.
 If you are making an important financial decision, compare the calculator's output with the actual policy certificate, covered benefit schedule, exclusions, and any employer plan documents that apply.